What is a guardian home?

 What Happens when her breeding career ends?

-Once the guardian agreement is fulfilled at approximately the age of 4yrs.
+Once the guardian agreement is fulfilled for a female at approximately the age of 4yrs.
 We will spay her and turn over all ownership paperwork to the guardian family.
 In the case of a male at 6 years he will be neutered.
 They will then live out their years as a pet.

 What happens if the dog fails their health testing?